Finance-Portfolio-Manager/API/README.md

 ![test](https://i.imgur.com/bJmwANo.png)
 # Apex Stocks
-#### CODY ANDERSON, QUINTON LIANG, AARON PARKER
-#### and Revature batch 2021-06-14 Java Enterprise
+#### Reston 2106 Batch

-Portfolio Manager is designed to be a central location for users to track their investment positions.
-It allows users to enter their stock purchases and sales, which will be reflected in our portfolio, showing both overall and stock-specific gains and losses.
-It leverages AlphaVantange API and Yahoo Finance to produce real-time stock details.
-We ensured application security by leveraging JSON Web Tokens and partial integration of Spring Security.
+Apex Stocks is created with the intention of providing a persistent, remote, location where users can track their investment positions.
+Users are able to persist their stock purchases and sales, see a graph visualization of their current portfolio balance, and see stock-specific gains and losses.
+The backend is built to leverage AlphaVantage and Yahoo Finance to produce real-time stock details.
+This ensures that users will see up-to-date valuations on their current positions.
+Users can also provide a valid email address and receive daily updates on their portfolio performance, as well as receive alerts if prices fluctuate intensely.

-> ### Create your profile
+> ### Profile Interactions
-> * **Sign Up** - create an account one portfolio manager!
+> * **Sign Up** - Create an account on portfolio manager!
 > * **Log In** - Log in to an existing account
-> * **Delete** - delete your account if you no longer have need of it
+> * **Change Password** - Change password with an email verification service

 > ### Transactions
 > * **CREATE** - build your portfolios by creating transactions